SACHERTORTE (Austrian Cake)

 4 1/2 ounces high-quality bittersweet chocolate, finely chopped

-9 tablespoons (1 stick plus 1 tablespoon) unsalted butter, at cool room
+9 tablespoons (1 stick plus 1 tablespoon) unsalted butter, at cool room temperature

 1 cup confectioners' sugar